lets-ai-fun/llm_chat_playground/README.md

 On the first run, the vector store does not exist (as it is not included in the GitHub repository).
 If you choose not to create it, you will simply have an empty vector store.
 In this case, using the chain with RAG will likely result in irrelevant or no responses.
 ### Vector store loader
 A couple of loaders are used
-- one `WebBaseLoader` to scrape content from url 'https://lilianweng.github.io/posts/2023-06-23-agent/'
+- one `WebBaseLoader` to scrape content from url(s) defined in `my_types` class (as an expale is provided 'https://lilianweng.github.io/posts/2023-06-23-agent/')
 - n `document loader`, one for each docuemnt in 'documents' folder To update this behaviour please look at `main.py` in `setup_vectorstore` method where you can find comments explaining the needed code changes.
 ## 2 - Chain execution